pull down to refresh

 Electronic messages reviewed in the case indicate the Rhules sold various marijuana products for cash or cryptocurrency to customers nationwide.

-The investigation revealed that the Rhules made over 2.5 million.
+The investigation revealed that the Rhules made over $13 million in sales from their business with a net profit of $2.5 million.